kevintanhongann/tui4j/ListComponent.md

 ```

 ### Creating a List with a Static Array
-If you want to use `DefaultDelegate`, Latte provides a constructor that automatically assigns it:
+If you want to use `DefaultDelegate`, TUI4J provides a constructor that automatically assigns it:

 ```java
 Item[] items = {